-The Marquette Law School Poll will release the results of its national survey of public opinion over two days, Sept.
-21-22.
-Although a number of the programs offered in the Law School’s Lubar Center have resumed “in person,” these national results continue to be released only online, via written releases and video conversations between poll director Charles Franklin and Alan Borsuk, senior fellow in law and public policy.
+The Marquette Law School Poll will release the results of its national survey of public opinion over two days, Nov.
+30-Dec.
+1. Although several programs offered in the Law School’s Lubar Center have resumed “in person,” these national results will be released only online, via written releases and video conversations between poll director Charles Franklin and Alan Borsuk, senior fellow in law and public policy.

 Discussions will be available via the “Watch Now” button above.
 Each video and written release and corresponding data will be available at 6 a.m.
 ET (5 a.m.
 CT) on the Marquette Law School Poll website.